 In the fall of 2015, Patrick was awarded an education innovation fellowship at the Stanford Institute of Design K12 Lab (or d.school).
 Drawing on his teaching experience, he spent the next two years assembling and leading a team that piloted, prototyped, and developed Wayfinder’s first offering: a yearlong purpose learning curriculum for high schoolers.
 While at Stanford, he worked closely with Bill Damon’s Center on Adolescence, the leading national center on youth purpose development.

 Since his teenage years, Patrick has been interested in how people live purposeful lives.
 He grew up on the Chesapeake Bay in Annapolis, MD, and is a proud alumnus of Annapolis High School.
-With community connections to the Naval Academy, he decided to complete the Officers Candidate School for the Marines in Quantico, VA, while earning his bachelor’s degree at Brown University.
+With community connections to the Naval Academy, he decided to complete the Officer Candidate School for the Marines in Quantico, VA, while earning his bachelor’s degree at Brown University.

 Inspired by his father’s work as a federal scientist and his great-grandfather’s work as a doctor for the Veterans Affairs, Patrick has always been interested in public service and spent years of his young adulthood as a human rights advocate.
-His advocacy work took him to Burma, where he worked on a bipartisan effort by bring the Burmese junta to the ICC and establish democratic leadership in the country.
-In subsequent work throughout his twenties in human rights advocacy, as a youth development program co-founder, and a classroom teacher, he remained driven by a personal sense of purpose grounded in service of local and global communities.
+His advocacy work took him to Burma, where he worked on a bipartisan effort to bring the Burmese junta to the ICC and establish democratic leadership in the country.
+In subsequent work throughout his twenties in human rights advocacy, as a youth development program co-founder, and a classroom teacher, he remained driven by a personal sense of purpose grounded in the service of local and global communities.